tylercodes1/Team7ProjectRepo/README.md

 Notes:
 - Do not invite yourself to a motion
-- Everyone invited must vote
+- Everyone invited *_must_* vote before the final is made
+- You can, but don't approve suggestions of the same name, they will show up as different votes on the client, but will be represented as the same vote on the backend

 ## (Food) Voting App
 One user starts a motion, many users vote on motion, the final motion that gets voted on is the destination that they agree to go to.